-Due to major transportation and utility improvements, crews have several streets around the St. Luke's hospital in downtown Boise temporarily closed.
+Because of major transportation and utility improvements, construction crews are working in many areas around St. Luke's hospital in downtown Boise.

 Upcoming open house: St. Luke's, the City of Boise, ACHD and Central Paving host monthly community open houses at 6 p.m. on the second Wednesday of each month for the public to ask questions about the road projects in the St. Luke's area.